Frequently Asked Questions for PGY1 Residency: Pharmacy Practice

 How much do I get paid as a PGY1 or PGY2 resident?
 Do I receive any other health benefits?

-PGY1 residents are paid approximately 50K per year, while PGY2 residents are paid approximately 55K per year.
+PGY1 residents are paid approximately $50,000 per year, while PGY2 residents are paid approximately $55,000 per year.
+Residents are paid monthly, and the first payment can be expected approximately 30 days from the residency start.
 All residents also receive health, dental, and vision benefits.

 How do I apply to the program?